Before we get started, I'd like to disclose two things:

 Today, I'm in the online marketing and online asset space.
 I had left the auto industry to get into Real Estate back in 2011, which I then left after 3 years to get into what I like to think of as 'online real estate.'

-In the meantime, check out my video on how to buy a used car, and yes, this was me buying the lexus that I mentioned above was totalled.
+In the meantime, check out my video on How to buy a used car from the dealership, and yes, this was me buying the Lexus that I mentioned above was totalled.